julianjohannesen/js-concurrency-notes/f002-promises.md

 ## What Are Promises?

-MDN describes a promise as the eventual completion or failure of an asynchronous operation and its resulting value.
+MDN describes a promise as **the eventual completion or failure of an asynchronous operation and its resulting value**.
 Promises allow us to deal with asynchronous values the same we deal with synchronous ones, but instead of using a value itself, we use a promise that the value will eventually by resolved.
 So, for example, Promises allow us to associate handlers with an asynchronous operation and its eventual value.

-If we didn't have Promises, we'd have to use a series of nested callback functions to manage asynchronous operations, leading to something known as callback hell. ([Execute Program](https://www.executeprogram.com/) illustrates callback hell with a series of nested setTimeout() calls, each callback calling another callback.
+If we didn't have Promises, we'd have to use a series of nested callback functions to manage asynchronous operations, leading to something known as **callback hell**. ([Execute Program](https://www.executeprogram.com/) illustrates callback hell with a series of nested setTimeout() calls, each callback calling another callback.
 These sequential setTimeouts() become difficult to read and debug as we add more steps.)

 ## Why do we need promises?